Become a Data Explorer

 Now you have an interesting view of your sales by product family.
 You can see that laptops have made a strong showing and have moved into the second place over digital media.
 DTC has also made a big push behind the light laptop family product—boosting inventory and marketing activities—to go after the home and education markets.
 Can laptops catch accessories?
 Can you boost light laptop sales?
 That’s it!
 You need to run your sales contest on laptops to motivate your sales reps to sell this product family—especially DTC light laptops!

 Just by clicking the blue Laptops bar, you can drill into laptops sales data.
 Click once to select the bar, and then right-click to open the drop-down menu.
+Alternatively, click the Drill-down button (.
 Select Opportunity Owner, and let the magic happen!

 - Under Bars, the grouping has changed from Product Family to Opportunity Owner.